pdzaffina/pdzaffina.github.io/_posts/2026-06-06-AI-Cost-Control.md

 ## Gas City Makes This Buildable

-Gas City is an open-source agent orchestration layer built by Chris Sells and Steve Yegge.
+Gas City is an open-source agent orchestration layer built by Chris Sells on the work of Gas Town by Steve Yegge.
 It works with Claude Code, Codex, Gemini, and other coding agents, giving you a composable SDK for defining agents, routing rules, and workflows in one place.
 The mental model is a software factory: agents are workers, Gas City is the floor, and you decide what runs where.
 Local inference through something like Ollama handles the commodity tasks; frontier API calls are reserved for the work that earns them.
 The routing logic lives in Gas City, not scattered across a dozen hardcoded integrations.

 This is where the real leverage is.
 Not in finding a cheaper frontier model, but in building orchestration infrastructure that enforces the distinction between routine and complex work.
 That is a durable cost posture, not a one-time savings.